 Seize the opportunity to engage employees this 4th of July weekend with a workplace celebration!

 Federal employees may get Independence Day off, but most industries aren’t able to shut down completely.
-If your company has employees working this weekend or on the Monday holiday, a workplace celebration is a great chance for engagement, community-building and fun.
+If your company has employees working on the holiday, a workplace celebration is a great chance for engagement, community-building and fun.

 The 4th of July tempts employees to disengage.
 Not only does it come at the height of summer, there’s an “overpowering appeal of federally sanctioned … holiday shenanigans,” according to the The Guardian article, “Easing Into Fourth of July…Employees Do It Nice and Early.”

 “People are hot.
 It’s a hot summer … People want to get out, they want to enjoy life,” says The Guardian’s Harry Enten.
 “So what you’ll see is a lot of people sort of slacking off, maybe doing things a little slower.”

 Don’t let your employees on the clock in the coming days disengage!
 Surprise them with a theme party, treats, small gifts or even a field trip into the community for fireworks or volunteering.
 They’ll appreciate the change of pace — and be inspired to get back to work with fresh enthusiasm.